amahdi83/snake-dqn/README.md

 - 🐢 Taking too long: -10

 The agent uses experience replay and epsilon-greedy exploration to learn effective strategies over time.

 ---

-## 📸 Demo
-Check out this animation of a trained snake navigating the grid like a champ! 🐍🔥

----